dabana/VuePress-KCJsummercamp/docs/day1.md

 ### The iPatch: an electronic eye patch for cool pirates

-> mainly INDOORS or OUTDOORS in shaded area

 ```diff
 + TODAY WE LEARN:
 1. What is a Microbit?